superstes/growautomation/docs/source/workflow/detailed.rst

 ***********
 Overview of the detailed workflow used in the GrowAutomation core.

-This workflow is relatively complex and **you don't need to know it as a user**.
+This workflow is relatively complex and **you don't need to know it as an user**.

 This information is for developers and diy-enthusiasts that want to extend or troubleshoot it.